CARVE-ROBMOSYS/YARP-BT-modules/libs/BT_wrappers/Readme.md

 ```

 The ActionID is a small structure useful to uniquely identify the client requesting the action, so that the server can safely  handle multiple clients at the same time.
-By using the provided BT_engine, this field is automatically filled.
+By using the provided BT_engine, this field is automatically filled by the engine with data coming from the BT description file in XML format.

 The fields are:
 ```